EDCD/EDMarketConnector/README.md

 This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).

 ### Doesn't auto-update and/or persistently gives “Server is lagging” error
-This app uses Elite: Dangerous' “journal” files to track the systems and stations that you visit.
-If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's journal files - typically C:\Users\_you_\Saved Games\Frontier Developments\EliteDangerous on Windows.
+This app uses Elite: Dangerous' log files to track the systems and stations that you visit.
+If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” and “E:D interaction log location” settings on the Configuration tab to point to the game's log files.

+The default settings on Windows are typically:

+- `C:\Users\you\Saved Games\Frontier Developments\EliteDangerous` and
+- `C:\Users\you\AppData\Local\Frontier Developments\EliteDangerous\CommanderHistory` respectively.

 ### Credentials settings are greyed out
 You can't edit your Username/Password or EDSM Commander Name/API Key if:
-- Elite: Dangerous is at the Main Menu or in Beta.
-You will be able to edit these values once you've entered the (non-Beta) game.
+- Elite: Dangerous is at the Main Menu.
+You will be able to edit these values once you've entered the game.
 - Your “E:D journal file location” setting is incorrect.
 See [above](#doesnt-auto-update-or-track-systems-visited).

 ### Error: Wrong Cmdr